-At its current level, the minimum wage affects very few workers, just 0.28% of the labor force.
-According to the Labor Department, almost half of minimum wage workers are workers less than 25 years old, who account for only about 20 percent of the overall labor force.

-However, if the minimum wage was raised to \$15 per hour, then it would affect over 40 percent of American workers.
-Alan Krueger, one of the authors of the New Jersey-Pennsylvania study cited above, and a former economic adviser to President Obama warned of job loss if the minimum wage was raised to \$15 per hour.
+At its current level, the minimum wage affects very few workers, just 0.28 percent of the labor force.
+According to the Labor Department, almost half of minimum wage workers are workers younger than twenty-five, who account for only about 20 percent of the overall labor force (US Bureau of Labor Statistics 2019).
+However, if the minimum wage were raised to \$15 per hour, then it would affect over 40 percent of American workers (Rodgers and Novello 2019).
+Alan Krueger, one of the authors of the New Jersey-Pennsylvania study cited above and a former economic adviser to President Obama, warned of job loss if the minimum wage were raised to \$15 per hour (Kreuger 2015).

-An important risk of a \$15 federal minimum wage is that low earners in relatively poor states would be particularly hard hit For example, the average hourly wage in Mississippi is under \$15 per hour.
+An important risk of a \$15 federal minimum wage is that low earners in relatively poor states would be particularly hard hit.
+For example, the average hourly wage in Mississippi is under \$15 per hour.

 There are policies that will improve the efficiency of the labor market while promoting compensation growth for those who may be adversely affected by the minimum wage.
-These policies include expanding the earned income tax credit, increasing the scope and scale of enterprise zones, which incentivize businesses to locate in poor neighborhoods, improving our K-12 education system, and expanding pre-school programs.
+These policies include expanding the earned income tax credit, increasing the scope and scale of enterprise zones which incentivize businesses to locate in poor neighborhoods, improving our K-12 education system, and expanding preschool programs.